ROCm/amdgpu-docs/docs/gpu-partitioning/mi300x/overview.rst

    * - **NPS1:** All HBM stacks appear as a unified memory pool.
      - **NPS4:** HBM stacks are segmented into memory quadrants.

-- **The dotted line in the above diagram indicate the partitions.**
+- **Diagram Note:** Dotted lines in the diagrams indicate memory partition boundaries.

 4. Benefits of Partitioning
 ----------------------------